adrianojlt/asping/README.md

 Add-Migration [migration_name]
 Remove-Migration [migration_name]

-# update the database with the news migrations
+# Create/Update or Delete(drop) the database with the new created migrations
 Update-Database
 Drop-Database
 ###